Susan Pizzolato is a poet, editor, and librarian living on the southcoast of Massachusetts.

 Poems

-that’s how it was and can still chuckle and go on
+That’s how it was—and can still chuckle and go

-to slant the next young insult.
+on to slant the next young insult?
 All the pain in

-on the back of my work uniform, not my first offense
+of my work uniform, not my first offense on the job

-not swimming today (or ever) we told the male teacher,
+not swimming today (not ever) we told the instructor,

-letting the cement edge scratch the back of our white thighs,
+letting the cement edge scratch the back of our chilled thighs,

 hidden under a wet towel, big windbreakers flapping,